texfaq/texfaq.github.io/FAQ-inst-wlcf.md

 [MiKTeX documentation](https://docs.miktex.org/manual/initexmf.html)
 gives further details about `initexmf`.

-On a TeX&nbsp;Live-based system (or its predecessor teTeX, use the command `texhash` (or if that's not available, `mktexlsr`&nbsp;&mdash;
+On a TeX&nbsp;Live-based system (or its predecessor teTeX), use the command `texhash` (or if that's not available, `mktexlsr`&nbsp;&mdash;
 they ought to be different names for the same program).